CGCookie/handbook/faqs.md

 ## Who do I talk to if I have a problem?

 If the problem relates to your specific role, or your work, first chat with your lead, they're your first point of contact.
 Issues that aren't able to be solved by your lead can be brought to Jonathan or Wes.

 ## What do I do if I have a problem with another team member?

-If the problem is personnel based, such as a disagreement between two employees, or an issue with another's behavior, then the first step is to *talk directly* with that person.
+If the problem is personnel based, such as a disagreement between two employees, or an issue with another's behavior, then the first step is to talk directly with that person before talking to your lead.
 Fair and honest communication is essential.

 As a remote company we tend to communicate through text a lot, which leaves out 98% of the communication.
 The vast majority of issues can be resolved by simply jumping on a call and talking it out.

 Should the problem need a third-party arbitrator, or if it's a sensitive matter, then bring it up with Wes or Jonathan.

 ## How I report a bug, or request an enhancement for one of our websites/tools?